Comprehensive Visual Question Answering on Point Clouds through Compositional Scene Manipulation: CLEVR3D

 \subsection{Data Generation}

-\textbf{Scene Graph Normalization.} The foundation of our VQA-3D dataset is the 3D Semantic Scene Graph (3DSSG) annotations~\cite{wald2020learning} on 3RScan dataset~\cite{wald2019rio}.
-3DSSG dataset has been initially probed for the 3D object instance re-localization task and then upgraded as a newly established benchmark for 3D scene graph analysis.
-Following 3DSSG, there are total 1,129 scenes that have scene graph annotations.
+\textbf{Scene Graph Selection.} The foundation of CLEVR3D dataset is the 3D Semantic Scene Graph (3DSSG) annotations~\cite{wald2020learning} in 3RScan dataset~\cite{wald2019rio}.
+The 3RScan dataset was initially proposed for the 3D object instance re-localization and then scene-graphs were introduced in 3DSSG to build a benchmark.
+Following 3DSSG, there are 1,333 scenes that have scene graph annotations.
 A semantic scene graph $G$ in 3DSSG, is a set of tuples $(\mathcal{V}, \mathcal{E})$ between nodes $\mathcal{V}$ and relation edges $\mathcal{E}$.
 Each node denotes an object in the 3D scene, \eg, \textit{table}, \textit{chair} and \textit{window}, and it is linked to a bounding box indicating its position and size.
-Each object is associated with its attributes, \ie color, shape, and material, and objects are connected by relation edges, representing spatial relations and comparatives.
-To alleviate the severe object class imbalance issues appearing within the original 3RScan dataset, we select RIO27 annotation (27 object classes) in our studies, rather than original annotations (534 object classes).
-For the inter-object relationship, we keep original 40 classes (\eg, \textit{standing on} in Figure~\ref{fig:fig2}~(a)) in our data generation.
+Each object is associated with its attributes, \ie, color, shape, and material, and objects are connected by relation edges, representing spatial relations and comparatives.
+Following~\cite{wald2020learning}, we keep 160 object classes and 26 inter-object relationships to alleviate the class imbalance issues, rather than the original 534 object classes and 40 relationships.